DamianDuy/Ball_On_The_Wall/README.md

 # Ball_On_The_Wall
-Project being made while learning the basics of Unity.
+WebGL version of private project made in Unity.
+It is a simple game, done in order to help me study the basics of the Unity.